Dorothy Hale: Personal life

 She lost her husband Gardner Hale when his car went over a Santa Maria cliff in December 1931.
+After this, she was left in severe financial difficulties.
+No longer able to maintain her high-society lifestyle, Hale began to accept the largesse of rich lovers and generous friends, such as Luce, with whom she was close.
+"We all believed that a girl of such extraordinary beauty could not be long in either developing a career or finding another husband.
+Dorothy had very little talent and no luck."

+Hale repeatedly, yet unsuccessfully tried to find work as an actress.
+In 1932, an acquaintance with Samuel Goldwyn led to an uncredited role in Cynara, as well as a minor role in Catherine the Great (1934).
+Her screen tests were dubbed a failure.

 Affairs

 Hale was rumored to be romantically linked with Constantin Alajalov, a well-known New York cover artist.

-Early in 1933, Noguchi and Hale took a Caribbean cruise, where he was introduced to many of her wealthy and influential friends from New York, several of whom commissioned portraits, including Luce for a sculpture bust.
+Early in 1933, she and Isamu Noguchi took a Caribbean cruise where he was introduced to many of her wealthy and influential friends from New York, several of whom commissioned portraits, including Luce for a sculpture bust.
 Noguchi traveled to London and Paris with Hale, hoping to find more patrons.
 Noguchi had begun a portrait sculpture of Hale, but it was never finished, and its fate is unknown.

 In 1934, Hale and Luce accompanied Noguchi on a road trip through Connecticut in a car Noguchi had designed with Buckminster Fuller, the Dymaxion car.
-The threesome stopped to see Thornton Wilder in Hamden, Connecticut, before going on to Hartford to join Fuller for the out-of-town opening of Gertrude Stein and Virgil Thomson's Four Saints in Three Acts.
+The trio stopped to see Thornton Wilder in Hamden, Connecticut, before going on to Hartford to join Fuller for the out-of-town opening of Gertrude Stein and Virgil Thomson's Four Saints in Three Acts.

 By 1937, Hale was involved in a serious romance with Harry Hopkins, WPA administrator and Franklin D. Roosevelt's top adviser.
-Anticipating a "White House wedding" Hale moved into Hampshire House, a 27-story apartment building at 150 Central Park South, and began putting together a trousseau.
-She died several months after becoming engaged.
-Gossip soon spread that they had broken off their engagement, but this was never confirmed.
+Anticipating a "White House wedding", Hale moved into Hampshire House, a 27-story apartment building at 150 Central Park South, and began putting together a trousseau, but Hopkins abruptly broke off the affair.
+Luce said in later years that the White House was not happy about the Hopkins/Hale engagement rumors, and that may have been the cause of the break.
+The gossip columnists who had been reporting the engagement rumors played up the cruel jilting, causing Hale great embarrassment.

-In later years the story began to spread that in 1938, Bernard Baruch advised Hale that at 33, she was too old for a professional career and she should look for a wealthy husband.
-Baruch even gave her $1,000 with the instructions, "... to buy a dress glamorous enough to capture a husband."
-According to Hale's biographer Pamela Hamilton, there's more to that story.
+In 1938, Bernard Baruch advised Hale that at 33 she was too old for a professional career and she should look for a wealthy husband.
+Baruch even gave her $1,000 with the instructions, "to buy a dress glamorous enough to capture a husband."

-The tabloid press reported that Hale became despondent over her stalled career, constant debt, and unhappy love life, but according to research by Hamilton, there is no evidence of this; on the contrary, she was looking forward to a "long stay" in Washington, D.C., a role in an upcoming film, and get togethers with friends.
+Hale became despondent over her stalled career, constant debt, and unhappy love life.